hidsh/django-ajax/README.rst

         c = 2 + 3
         return {'result': c}

-The whole result is converted into a JSON format as part of the `content` element:
+The result is send to the browser in the following way (JSON format)

 .. code:: javascript